bluesky/bluesky-pods/README.md

 X11UseLocalhost no
 ```

-If podman is running on the machine you are sitting in front of, no action is
+If podman is running on the machine you are sitting in front of, or if you would like
-required.
+to run in "headless" mode, no action is required.

 ## Build the containers